ganong-noel/ganong_shoag_repkit/README.md

 ## [src_data](https://www.dropbox.com/sh/021z1nvxym2fmv1/AAA2Xz7UGdZ8CBEpihnbIyJPa?dl=0)
 2. **Download this dropbox**
-Make sure the dropbox is in the repo.
-You might need to unzip the folder.
+Make sure the dropbox is in the repo and unzip the folder.

- 3. **Create a folder in the repo titled "work_final"**

- 4. **Update the path.do file to match your local directory structure**
+3. **Update the path.do file to match your local directory structure**

+4. **Run the master.do file to replicate all the figures in one pass.**
+Each do file can be run separately, but running master.do is easier and less time consuming.

 # ORDER OF RUNNING SCRIPTS